ckuhl/advent-of-code/2019/Advent-of-code-2019.md

 ## Environment details

 - Python3.11
     - That's it
-- idk an IDE I guess?
-- It's pretty stock
-- I'm just here trying to enjoy the things I can't enjoy elsewhere
+- Aiming to use only built-in Python libraries
+    - Equal parts stubbornness and laziness against managing dependencies

 ## Featuring the IntCode Computer!

 Will need to work out a way to show it off at the end.
 For now, it lives in `common.py`.

+## Structure

+- Daily python files in the base directory
+- `./input` for input text files